FAQ

 Hint

-It is up to you to unpack the arguments passed in via the custom command as well as to perform any validation on these arguments you deem necessary.
+It is up to you to unpack the arguments passed in via the custom command as well as to perform any validation on these arguments that you deem necessary.

 • In the appropriate event in an Escoria script file, call the function you made above by using the custom command.
-For example :
+For example:

 • Your game has a node with a global_id of “treasure_maps”